dotswg/dots-requirements/draft-ietf-dots-requirements.md

   MAY also be a mitigator.

 signal channel:
-: A bidirectional, mutually authenticated communication layer between client and server characterized by resilience even in conditions leading to severe packet loss, such as a volumetric DDoS attack causing network congestion.
+: A bidirectional, mutually authenticated communication layer between DOTS client and DOTS server characterized by resilience even in conditions leading to severe packet loss, such as a volumetric DDoS attack causing network congestion.

-beacon:
+heartbeat:
-: A minimized, authenticated and combined status/control message between two DOTS-aware endpoints transmitted over the signal channel, crafted to contribute to the resilience of the signal channel.
+: A concise, authenticated status/control message transmitted between a DOTS client and DOTS server over the signal channel.
+The format and size are carefully restricted in order to contribute to the resilience of the signal channel.

-client beacon:
+client heartbeat:
-: A beacon sent from a client to a server over the signal channel, indicating the client's need for mitigation, and the scope of any requested mitigation, optionally including detected attack telemetry to supplement server-initiated mitigation.
+: A heartbeat sent from a DOTS client to a DOTS server over the signal channel, indicating the DOTS client's need for mitigation, as well as the scope of any requested mitigation, optionally including detected attack telemetry to supplement server-initiated mitigation.

-server beacon:
+server heartbeat:
-: A message sent from a server to a client over the signal channel.
-Note that a server beacon is not a response to client beacon, but a server-initiated status message sent to the client.
+: A message sent from a DOTS server to a DOTS client over the signal channel.
+  Note that a server heartbeat is not a response to client heartbeat, but a DOTS server-initiated status message sent to the DOTS client, containing information about the status of any requested mitigation.

-signal relay:
+DOTS relay:
-: A DOTS-aware network element acting as server and client.
-A signal relay receives client beacons and relays them to another server, and passes server beacons back to the client.
+: A DOTS-aware network element positioned between a DOTS server and a DOTS client.
+A DOTS relay receives heartbeats from a DOTS client and relays them to a DOTS server, passing heartbeats from the DOTS server back to the DOTS client.

 data channel:
 : A secure communication layer between client and server used for infrequent